Nasdaq Nordic: Nasdaq First North Receives UK Growth Market Status

-UK Based Investors Provided with Tax Exemptions for Investments on Nasdaq First North Stockholm, August 17, 2017 - Nasdaq (Nasdaq: NDAQ) today announced that Nasdaq First North has been granted UK Growth Market status, the first marketplace outside of the UK to achieve this status.
+UK-Based Investors Provided with Tax Exemptions for Investments on Nasdaq First North Stockholm, August 17, 2017 - Nasdaq (Nasdaq: NDAQ) today announced that Nasdaq First North has been granted UK Growth Market status, the first marketplace outside of the UK and Ireland to achieve this status.
 The new status means that UK-based investors will receive tax exemptions on investments in UK-based companies listed on Nasdaq First North, and is yet another step towards making Nasdaq's marketplace more accessible to non-Nordic issuers and investors.

 "Nasdaq First North continues to attract a significant interest from companies outside the Nordics, in particular from companies based in the UK," said Adam Kostyál, SVP and Head of European Listings, Nasdaq.
 "We are continuously working to further improve our markets and view this as another step towards making Nasdaq First North the number one growth platform for European small and medium sized enterprises."